jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

   If services are in the same domain or have the same owner it will be easier to keep the microfrontend updated than if the services are in other domains or they are external.

+So, in the most of cases a microfrontend will be composed by:

+- An user interface implemented in any frontend technology

+- A Backend for Frontend implemented in any technology that supports interaction with the UI component.

+It's very important to consider all the components associated to the microfrontend as a whole.

-## Loaded at runtime (like services)
+## Loaded and integrated at runtime (like services)

-This is the key when we talk about independent and autonomy pieces.
+This is the key when we talk about independent and autonomy components.
 The devil is in the detail.
 Think about **Rest services** are consumed by the applications or another services:

 - There is a contract where the endpoint information is declared: request, response, security if needed, etc...
 - Consumers only send an HTTP call to an URL as the service contrat says and wait for a response.
 Consumers doen't know any detail about the internal implementation of the service or how the service manages its data.
 Languages/frameworks can be different between consumers and service.